bis-manish/face_recognition_attendance/README.md

 pillow==9.2.0
 protobuf==3.20.3

-add console.ui to the folder for seamless usage.
+add console_ui.py to the folder for seamless usage.